li-clutter-org/loadimpact-cli/README.md

 argument, which will cause the information to be displayed fully and separated by tab characters (`\t`).

+If the test run finishes with a failure status then the CLI will exit with a non-zero exit code.
+This is helpful in combination with [thresholds](http://support.loadimpact.com/knowledgebase/articles/918699-thresholds) when using the CLI in an automation pipeline using tools and services like Jenkins, CircleCI, TeamCity etc.

 ## Working with Metrics

 #### Listing Metrics